 Visceral Myopathy, a Patient Story from St Marks Hospital-St Mark’s Hospital patient Jason Murtagh has a condition called Visceral Myopathy, a highly rare chronic disease which means that his gut fails to properly absorb nutrients – indeed the condition is so rare that few gastroenterologists will encounter a case in their careers.
 Diagnosed in 1988, Jason’s disease involves him being reliant on a line which administers nutrients directly… Read More

 Managing complex conditions across geographical boundaries-The Royal College of Physicians “Personal health records (PHR) – landscape review” report in 2016 highlighted the work of St Mark’s Hospital using Patients Know Best.
 Acknowledgements This case study was informed by discussions with: > Simon Gabe, Consultant Gastroenterologist, St Mark’s Hospital > Lloyd Humphreys, former Vice President of Business Development, Patients Know Best® (PKB) It is also based on a review of… Read More

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

-These cookies are part of systems that Patients Know Best use to track a visitors journey through the corporate website.
-They store information about how the user uses the website and any other advertisement before visiting the website.
-This is used to present users with ads that are relevant to them according to the user profile.
+These Google Analytics cookies are used by Patients Know Best to track a visitors journey, through the corporate website.
+In addition, Google Analytics cookies store information about how the user uses a website and any other Google advertisement before visiting the website.
+Google uses these to present users with ads on other platforms that are relevant to them, according to the user profile.

 Patients Know Best DO NOT display advertising to visitors to our websites.